 - Complacency: we take everything for granted and feel like we know everything

 - Conservatism: we stick to what worked in the past and we want to fit in.
-But if we worry about failure and what others think we’ll never do anything creative.
-I invite you to read Linchpin on the fear of showing your work.
+But if we worry about failure and what others think we’ll never do anything creative (also check Linchpin on the fear of showing your work)

 - Dependency: you have to distance yourself from your own work and art so that you can discern helpful feedback from useless hatred

 - Impatience: the creative process requires constant focus and intensity, not hurrying and easy ways out.
 Tenacious application is required, what Da Vinci called “ostinato rigore”